Our Beginning Story

 As they continued to expand and serve, making visits in new facilities and surrounding counties, Lyndi realized the great need for therapy animals in those areas.
 At this point, knowing all the places that therapy animals can be utilized, she realized she needed many more teams.
 Her vision is having teams involved in every facet of the community where therapy animals may be used, and provide the greatest of benefits.
 To be on call for comfort, encouragement and support to first responders, schools, hospitals, and communities in general and during times of crisis or personal loss.

-In honor of "Annie" who started it all, Lyndi formed a 501(c)(3) nonprofit volunteer organization called "Annie's Therapeutic Companions" consisting of Pet Partners registered animal therapy teams.
+In honor of "Annie" who started it all, in 2016 Lyndi formed a 501(c)(3) nonprofit volunteer organization called "Annie's Therapeutic Companions" consisting of Pet Partners registered animal therapy teams.
 Lyndi not only teaches and trains each member what it takes to be a registered handler, but also how to train their animal for therapy work, as well as get ready for the Pet Partners test.
 Once a handler and animal become an "official" Pet Partners team, she further mentors and trains them for crisis situations and in hospitals, schools, nursing homes and first responder facilities, so they can eventually serve alone with their animal companion.
 This helps create consistency with the teams within the organization for the facilities we serve.
 Supervisors at those facilities always know what to expect from ATC, which is very important to Lyndi.